Ford EcoSport review - MPG, CO2 and running costs

 Even if the engines don’t quite deliver on their promise, the EcoSport shouldn’t bring steep annual insurance premiums.
 The 123bhp 1.0 EcoBoost Titanium and ST-Line are in group 12, while the 138bhp ST-Line sits in group 14.
 Splitting the two is the off-road inspired Active version in group 13.

-Our experts predict that the Ford EcoSport will retain around 45 per cent of its new value over the course of three years and 36,000 miles of ownership.
-That’s about average for the small crossover class.
+Our experts predict that the Ford EcoSport will retain around 45 to 49 per cent of its new value over the course of three years and 36,000 miles of ownership.
+That's a reasonable performance, although the Skoda Kamiq manages an average of 54 per cent over the same three-year period.

 In this review